Shestac92/anonymous-lettering-generator/README.md

 So, I chose option 2.

 The project includes a collection of character images.
-The application sanitizes the prompt, wraps lines to fit the canvas, arranges the character images on the canvas, and returns the image buffer.
+The application sanitizes the prompt, wraps lines to fit the canvas, arranges the character images on the canvas, and returns the base64 PNG image.
 During the composition step, it applies random shifts and offsets to each character.

 ## Policy for PR Suggestions
 If you have any ideas on how to: